paulbuiqg/houselec/README.md

 The model $F$ to be learned writes $Y_t = F(X_t)$, where $Y_t$ is a scalar and $X_t$ is a $24 \times 10$ matrix.

-The chosen model design is a neural network with upstream recurrent layers (LSTM) and downstream fully connected layers.
+The chosen model design for $F$ is a neural network with upstream recurrent layers (LSTM) and downstream fully connected layers.

 ## Results

-The data is split as follows: 50% (~2 years) for training, 25% (~1 year) for validation (loss monitoring to stop training to avoid overfitting), 25% (~1 year) for test.
+The data is split as follows: 50% (Dec 2006 to Nov 2008) for training, 25% (Dec 2008 to Nov 2009) for validation (loss monitoring to stop training to avoid overfitting), 25% (Dec 2009 to Nov 2010) for test.

 The trained model yields a [normalized mean absolute error](https://agrimabahl.medium.com/mape-v-s-mae-v-s-rmse-3e358fd58f65) of ~0.20.
 Results may (marginally) vary due to random shuffling of the training data batches and random initialization of the neural network parameters.